YEZENING/Git/readme.txt

 ZY

 Git is a desire version control tool in the world.
-Git is a free software free software distributed under the GPL.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.

 ZY